ekkleesia2/openshift-cartridge-mongodb_elasticsearch_exp/README.md

-# Custom MongoDB cartridge for OpenShift
+# Custom MongoDB cartridge for OpenShift with Elasticsearch

 This is a custom OpenShift cartridge providing MongoDB > 3.0.3.